HayerDev/DataPreprocessing/README.md

 - exports.ipynb: Exports data to the server
 - analysis.ipynb: Provides data insights, including histogram, boxplot, and heatmap
 - preprocessing.ipynb: fills missing values and handles outliers using the Interquartile Range (IQR) method
-- final_preprocessing.ipynb: Normalizes the dataset/
+- final_preprocessing.ipynb: Normalizes the dataset
-**generateCSV will generate a retail business based dataset!**
 ### Server
 Located in the server/ directory: